zyzek/LEAPs/content/leaps/leap-4.md

 V4.1 will extend the existing liquidity mining program for an additional week while we continue to evaluate market forces and conditions.

+V4.2 will lower and tighten the trading range and extend the liquidity mining program for an additional week.
+The rewards will continue to be reduced by an additional 10%, 18,750 LYRA each week while the program is in effect.
+We will continue to evaluate market forces and conditions during this program.
+Council may change the range required to receive rewards or discontinue the program at any time with 24 hours notice.
+Any changes will be announced via discord

 This information will help inform future incentive programs.